What are the different types of rooms?

 Who is eligible to reserve a room?

 Stanley Hall researchers have first priority for conference rooms for lab meetings.
-Requests for other rooms are welcomed and will be evaluated on a case-by-case basis.
+Other campus departments are welcome to submit requests for other rooms and they will be evaluated on a case-by-case basis.

 How to reserve a room?